 This post features a book review of Miguel Sicart’s Play Matters.
-Released as part of MIT’s Playful Thinking series, Sicart proposes a reconceptualisation of play as a universal tool for exploring, understanding and expressing individual meaning about the world.
+Released as part of MIT’s Playful Thinking series, Sicart proposes a reconceptualisation of play as a universal tool for exploring, understanding and producing relations with the world.

 Miguel Sicart’s background is in computer gaming theory which I originally thought would be a distinctly different field to mine.
-Wrong.
+How wrong I was.
 Gaming theorists, such as Sicart, Paolo Pedercini and academics associated with the MIT Game Lab have built the framework of my ‘play’ literature review.
-I believe this to be the result of three main reasons: 1) they do not perceive play as something that is isolated to childhood 2) like me, they are also designers or ‘architects’ of environments in which play emerges 3) the user/player is continuously at the centre of the experience.
+I believe this to be the result of three main reasons: 1) they do not perceive play as something that is isolated to childhood AND like me, they are also designers or ‘architects’ of environments in which play emerges.
 This paves a unique perspective for the creation and conceptualisation of play environments.